 - The lump sum, as with all savings, can be passed to the surviving spouse on death without any income tax liability.

-If you have any questions regarding this change to the pension scheme or would like help with the calculation or, indeed, working out how to best use the lump sum as efficiently as possible, then call your EIS Financial Services Independent Financial Adviser on 0345 355 3242
+If you have any questions regarding this change to the pension scheme or would like help with the calculation or, indeed, working out how to best use the lump sum as efficiently as possible, then call your EISFS Financial Adviser on 0345 355 3242